faethon/ComicDBConverter/README.md

 - The file **ComicDB.xml will never be changed**.
 There is no write action to the XML file.

 - The `ComicDBConverter` application will store the locations to the library and data files.
-So, once it has found your ComicDB.xml, you may never have to change that.
+So, once it has found your ComicDB.xml and library.ydb, you may never have to change that.

 ### Disclaimer
 I wrote this tool out of a personal need.
 I have been using ComicRack a long time to organize and tag comics.
 Looking for another way of reading comics natively on iOS and Android, I stumbled upon YACLibraryReader.
 The reader is pretty good, but I was not willing to rescrape my library to get some basic info into YAC.
 That is when I started to write this little tool.
 It fits my need, and I use it always after I do an update on ComicRack.
 I am sharing this, since there may be other people that can use this.
 There is no support or guarantee, use at your own risk, however low the risk is.